squests/Format-string-vuln/README.md

 NX is quite simply that bytes on the stack aren't able to be executed, so no shellcode can be injected.
 Format-String-Vuln is able to bypass this but requires a lot of tedious work to write shellcode with this methodology.

 # What is Format String Vuln?
-Format String Vuln to put simply is the act of trying to access parameters that aren't there through format specifiers (%s, %n, %p, %x, etc).
+Format String Vuln to put simply is the act of trying to access parameters using printf that aren't there through format specifiers (%s, %n, %p, %x, etc).
 What's special about these is that if there is code where you are able to input something in printf and it points to the start of your buffer input, then you are able to inject these format specifiers. char buffer[300];
 fgets(buffer, sizeof(buffer), stdin)
 printf(buffer);